COOLAutonomyLab/COOLAutonomyLab.github.io/index.md

 ## Recent News

-» Our lab is honored to receive the support from UT for our UT-Portugal Exploratory Projects on Space Distributed Ocean Monitorization and Exploration.
+» Our lab is honored to receive the support from UT for our UT Portugal Exploratory Projects on Space Distributed Ocean Monitorization and Exploration.
 This project will be a collaboration between Universidade NOVA de Lisboa (FCT-NOVA) and our group in integrating reinforcement learning into safe and robust control for multi-robot systems.✌

 » Thinh’s paper on fast two-time-scale stochastic approximation was accepted to IEEE Transactions on Automatic Control. ✍